chadyred/EasyPdfBundle/README.md

 The FPDI class is an extension for FPDF allowing you to import existing PDF pages into FPDF.
 It extends FPDF_TPL which adds a kind of template feature to FPDF.

 FPDI transforms a PDF page into the same structure that is used by FPDF_TPL.
 The class offers all available methods as you already know from FPDF and extends it with some more methods.

+### Todo

+- Made a service to inject easily the pdf instance;
+- Show an exemple made by dependencies injection.